Vegan Peanut Butter Cups

 How to make vegan peanut butter cups

+No fancy ingredients or equipment required to make these no bake cups.
 All you need is a muffin tin with liners, and a few simple ingredients!

 muffin tin lined with white muffin liners

-melting the chocolate layer
+Melting the chocolate layer

-Step 1: melt your chocolate chips and coconut oil.
+Step 1: Melt your chocolate chips and coconut oil.

-You can do this using the stove or the microwave, just watch carefully to make sure the chocolate does not burn.
+You can do this using the stove or the microwave, just watch it carefully to make sure the chocolate does not burn.

 Step 3: Freeze the first layer of chocolate for about 10 minutes, or until solid.